MARCOpo1o/Chasing-Star-app/Chasing-Stars-final-report.md

 - Since the query of the app is relatively slow, we plan to add a rule to let the database update daily, this can reduce the processing time.

 - We also plan to use Redis to save the results of API access by users, so that we can save some time for other users.

+By developing this project, we've learned a lot about software development and Ruby on Rails framework.
+There's a lot of things to consider in software development such as testing, scaling, etc.

+We are going to continue working on this project and hope it can serve more people in the future.